forcedotcom/salesforcedx-apex/README.md

 If you're interested in contributing, take a look at the [CONTRIBUTING](./CONTRIBUTING.md) guide.

-If you're interested in building the plugin and library locally, take a look at the development [doc](./contributing/developing.md).
+If you're interested in building the plugin and library locally, take a look at the [Developing](./contributing/developing.md) doc.

-You can find more information about commands that the plugin provides in the [commands](./contributing/commands.md) doc.
+You can find more information about commands that the plugin provides in the [Commands](./contributing/commands.md) doc.